Course offerings reflect the 2023-2024. One unit of credit equals four semester hours.

 A detailed and intensive study of the art and the science of the writing of history.
 Lectures, discussions and class reports.
 Students are urged to take this course offered in the January Term.

 Prerequisite: Junior or senior standing or consent of instructor.

 This course is required of every student majoring in history and is to demonstrate the research, writing and analytical skills of the graduating senior.
 To be taken in the first or second term of the senior year, this research paper will provide evidence of what the student has learned by having been a history major in terms of knowledge, skills and insights.
 The topic of the paper will be selected by the student in consultation with a faculty advisor.

 .50 or 1.00 credit

-Pass/No Pass grading.
-Prerequisites: junior or senior standing and permission of the department chair.
+Prerequisites: Junior or senior standing and permission of the department chair.

 A student majoring in the Department of History is encouraged to engage in independent study.
 The area of investigation must be approved by the chair of the department.
 A thesis must be presented, giving evidence of the scope of research and depth of insight gained.
 Repeatable for credit.

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of history, culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.

 Prerequisite: Permission of the faculty supervisor and the director of the Honors Program required prior to registration.